Aoibhinn/CI-MS5-PinkAccessories/TESTING.md

 ------------ | ------------ | ------------- | -------------
 Step 1 | The categories are displayed | [Result](readme/testing/admin_categories.png)   | Passed |

+# Code Validators and Website Analysis
+The website's pages was tested against the following validators:

 ## CSS Validation Service
 I used https://jigsaw.w3.org/css-validator/ to validate the css(style.css)